Eeswaran: 100% seating capacity issue in Tamil Nadu

 The film was given permission to release the film with 100% seating capacity in theatres along with another Pongal release Master (2021) by the Government of Tamil Nadu despite the increase in COVID-19 cases in India especially with cases also increasing in Tamil Nadu.
 However the Central Government of India issued warrant against Tamil Nadu government's decision to approve the release of the films with full 100% seating capacity.
 The central government stated that 100% seat occupancy is clearly in violation of the guidelines of MHA which only allows 50% seat occupancy in theatres.
 Some doctors also cautioned against full seating capacity for the film.
 Soon after, Central Government notice was passed and it was revoked back to 50% seating capacity in Tamil Nadu theatres.

 Streaming release issue

-In overseas countries, the makers had signed a deal for the new streaming service OlyFlix, where the makers would premiere the film through video-on-demand from 14 January 2021 (coinciding with the release in Indian theatres).
+In overseas countries, the makers had signed a deal with OlyFlix, wherein the makers would premiere the film through video-on-demand from 14 January 2021 (coinciding with the release in Indian theatres).
 However, the Tamil Nadu Theatre Owners Association opposed the decision for a simultaneous streaming release, fearing that piracy sites may upload the high definition print of the film, which will affect the theatrical business.
 The exhibitors also threatened to boycott the film, if they suggest for a streaming release on the said date.
 Following pressure from theatre owners and exhibitors, the makers decided to hold the release over video-on-demand, and instead they requested the theatre owners to increase the number of screens for the film.